fastcat/wirelink/README.md

 time comes around.

 Peers receive facts from other peers as they arrive, but filter them based on a trust model.
-For now trust is simple:
+For now the default trust configuration is simple:

 * Peers are trusted to provide possible endpoints for themselves
 * Peers are trusted to provide possible endpoints for other peers
 * Peers that have an allowed ip value that implies they route packets for the network are trusted to provide AllowedIP values for other peers
-* Currently nobody is trusted to provide information on new peers, i.e. all peers must have an externally configured list of the other peer public keys with which they are willing to communicate.
+* Nobody is trusted by default to provide information on new peers, i.e. all peers must have an externally configured list of the other peer public keys with which they are willing to communicate.
-  * There are hooks in place to add this trust level in the future, but they are not yet implemented
+* Peers may have their default trust level overridden in the config file, including marking peers that are trusted to tell us about new peers to add to the local interface (`AddPeer`), and peers that form a required set, where if none of them says we should have the peer, we remove it from the local interface (`DelPeer`).

 Received facts are removed as they expire based on the given TTL value, or renewed as fresh versions come in from trusted sources.

 ## Connecting two peers

 To connect two peers that aren't directly connected, each end (independently) configures the remote peer in the local wireguard interface with that peer's automatic link local address.
 It then cycles through the known endpoints and attempts to contact the peer.
 This should work with simple NAT configurations, but may fail for more complex ones where a full STUN/ICE system would succeed, esp. since there is no coordination on which endpoints are being tried when.

-If contact is successful, then the peers other allowed IPs are added and traffic can start to flow directly.
+If contact is successful, then the peer's other allowed IPs are added and traffic can start to flow directly (at least it can once both peers have reciprocated on this).

 Once a live connection is established, it is monitored to see if it stays alive.
 If it goes down, and the local peer is not a router, then the allowed